 The buses ran from 6 o’clock in the morning until 1:30 at night.
 Buses were scheduled to run 3-6 minutes apart and had the capacity to carry 51 patrons — 22 on the bottom and 29 on the top.
 The vehicles had a step-less entrance and an enclosed stairway to the upper level.

-The coaches were staffed by both a driver and chauffeur.
-While the driver steered the vehicle, the chauffeur stood in a small enclave on the bus's exterior and helped passengers get on and off.
+The coaches were staffed by both a driver and a chauffeur.
+While the driver steered the vehicle, the chauffeur stood on the bus's exterior in a small enclave and helped passengers get on and off.

-From the border of Rogers Park and Edgewater, the motor company said the first trip took 40 minutes to get downtown for 10¢.
+From the Rogers Park and Edgewater border, the motor company said the first trip took 40 minutes to get downtown for 10¢.
 This route was shortened to twenty-five to thirty minutes.
 Express and local buses were a part of the system.
 Customers could catch a ride by simply hailing the bus at any intersection along its route.
 It is proposed to shorten this schedule to twenty-five to thirty minutes.
 Express and local buses were part of the system.